a1ive/swiss/README.md

 * wc
 * xargs

-### Motivation
-When we were building Minoca OS we needed a basic set of core POSIX utilities.
-Minoca is designed for lightweight embedded systems, and there's a fair amount of code reuse within the core utilities, so it made sense to us to package the core utilities together in one binary.
-We liked the other Unix-in-a-box solutions we'd come across, but were dismayed to see that they weren't super portable, and were also a bit much for what we needed.
-We created Swiss to fill that gap on Minoca OS.
-Windows support emerged somewhat organically during internal development.

 ### Notes About Paths on Windows
 A couple of notes about how paths work in sh on Windows:
    * The separator character of the PATH environment variable in sh is a semicolon `;`, not the traditional Unix colon.
 This is because Windows uses colon characters as part of paths, a la `C:\Windows`.
 This may throw off some scripts, but many scripts that manipulate the path offer something like a PATH_SEPARATOR variable.
 See below for specific directions on "configure" style scripts.